 Day 6: Mount Roraima to Rio Tek Camp

 This was a long day covering the distance of days 2 and 3 in one day while descending.
-We cooked double dinner the previous night and packed half in plastic containers for lunch, we stopped at base camp for lunch after which we continued to the river just before the Rio Tek camp for a long swim after which we went to pitch our tents at the camp.
+We packed lunch and took break at base camp.
+Swimming at the river before the Rio Tek camp was great after which we went to pitch our tents for a last night camping.

 The trek was amazing, we walked a lot, but it was not too hard since we did not climb too much and altitude was not a factor.
 It is one of the most beautiful, unique, impressive places that I have ever been and I will recommend that anybody that loves hiking puts this one on their must do list!